sixeyed/docker-kube-workshop/part-3.md

 ![](img/part-3/ucp-team-add-users-2.jpg)

+The new user is now a member of the new team in the organization.
 You can browse back to DTR now and you'll see the `testers` team exists in DTR, but the users don't have access to any of the `dockersamples` repositories:

 ![](img/part-3/dtr-new-team-no-repos.jpg)